 Education for Librarians, Library Staff & Trustees

-WebJunction’s library-specific self-paced courses and webinars include topics such as customer service, library management, library services, marketing and messaging, technical services, technology, training and development and youth services.
+- WebJunction: Library-specific self-paced courses and webinars include topics such as customer service, library management, library services, marketing, collections management, technology, staff training and development, programming, youth services, and more.
 Courses are available for free to all library workers and volunteers across the United States.

 - Library Juice Academy: Certificates are offered through online programs that enable you to gain and show evidence of mastery of a subfield of librarianship, including leadership and management, cataloging and technical services, early childhood literacy, digital curation, and archives administration and management.
 Online professional development courses for librarians, archivists, and other staff focusing on practical topics to build new skills also are available as stand-alone options.